 Netdata StatsD is fast.
 It can collect more than 1.200.000 metrics per second on modern hardware, more than 200Mbps of sustained statsd traffic, using 1 CPU core

 Netdata does this on top of gathering metrics from other data sources.
 Netdata monitors an application’s full stack, from hardware to operating system to underlying services, organized automatically into meaningful categories.
 Every available metric is nicely organized automatically into a single dashboard.

 Ready to get started?

-If you can’t wait until then, join our Community Forums where we have kickstarted a discussion around StatsD.
+To engage with other Netdata users about StatsD, join our Community Forums where we have kickstarted a discussion around this very topic.